Indian Airlines Flight 814: Hijacking

 On 24 December 1999, the flight took off from Kathmandu en route to Delhi after 16:00 IST.
 It entered Indian airspace around 16:39, and the passengers and crew were being served refreshments.
 As chief steward Anil Sharma completed serving the pilots their refreshments, a man wearing a mask and brandishing a revolver and a grenade accosted him and demanded access to the cockpit.
 At 16:53, the pilot was told that the flight had been hijacked.
-The Delhi Air Traffic Control was informed of the situation at 16:56.
+The Delhi Air traffic control was informed of the situation at 16:56.

-The hijackers instructed the flight captain to fly west towards the Pakistani air space.
-The Crisis Management Group (CMG) of the Indian Government led by union secretary Prabhat Kumar was not convened immediately, and the information concerning the hijacking was not communicated at that time to the Intelligence Bureau and the Research and Analysis Wing (RAW).
-Indian prime minister Atal Bihari Vajpayee was traveling during the incident and was briefed regarding the incident only after he landed in Delhi.
+The hijackers instructed the flight captain to fly west towards Pakistani airspace.
+The Crisis Management Group (CMG) of the Government of India led by union secretary Prabhat Kumar was not convened immediately, and the information concerning the hijacking was not communicated at that time to the Intelligence Bureau and the Research & Analysis Wing (RAW).
+Prime Minister of India Atal Bihari Vajpayee was traveling during the incident and was briefed regarding the incident only after he landed in Delhi.
 He later called an emergency meeting to discuss the situation.
 Meanwhile, as per later accounts, the hijackers ordered the crew to take away the food that had been served, separated the male passengers from women and children, blindfolded them and threatened them with explosives if they did not cooperate.